7 Best Things to Do in Fethiye and along the Turquoise Coast

 There are play areas for the kids, walking paths and there is even a duck island.
 A home just for them.
 People are often found feeding the ducks as they pass.

-It is also known as the “region’s largest recreation area.”
-Great for a picnic or a relaxing day reading a book outside.
+It is one of the region’s largest recreation areas.
+It’s great for a picnic or a relaxing day reading a book outside.

 6. Abandoned city of Kayaköy – AKA Ghost Town